Munich: Kunsthaus Brakl

 Conversion and Renovation

-From 2011 to 2013, the listed building was renovated and expanded.
+From 2011 to 2013, the historic building underwent renovations and expansions.

 Kunsthaus Brakl, 1909-1913.
 Architect: Emanuel von Seidl.
 Photo: Daniela Christmann